eirikt/default-webapp-vue-vite-vercel/README.md

 - Some knowledge of English 😉
 - A computer, a steady supply of electric power, and network connectivity 😉
 - For the hosting service; an email account and an email client, signed in.
+- Some programming experience, just some

 ### Project name
-Your project first and foremost you need:
+First and foremost your project needs:
 1. an official (natural language) name

-Then, also create:
+Then, also create a:
-2. `package.json` "name" -> _The "name" field contains your package's name and must be lowercase without any spaces.
+2. `package.json` "name"

+   *The "name" field contains your package's name and must be lowercase without any spaces.
-   May contain hyphens, dots, and underscores._
+   It may contain hyphens, dots, and underscores.*

-3. Source-code-friendly name variant with no whitespace characters
+3. Source-code-friendly name variant with no whitespace characters.

-4. URL-friendly name variant with no whitespace characters, and lowercase characters only (hyphens allowed)
+4. URL-friendly name variant with no whitespace characters.
+Lowercase characters only (hyphens allowed).

-For this little web application:
+For this little web application it is:
 1. Default Webapp 2024
 2. `default-webapp-2024`
 3. `defaultWebapp2024`